WebAssembly/spec/document/core/intro/overview.rst

   There is no distinction between signed and unsigned integer types.
   Instead, integers are interpreted by respective operations as either unsigned or signed in two’s complement representation.

+  In addition to these basic number types, there is a single 128 bit wide vector type representing different types of packed data.
+  The supported representations are 4 32-bit, or 2 64-bit
+  |IEEE754|_ numbers, or different widths of packed integer values
+  specifically 2 64-bit integers, 4 32-bit integers, 8
+  16-bit integers, or 16 8-bit integers.

   Finally, values can consist of opaque *references* that represent pointers towards different sorts of entities.
   Unlike with other types, their size or representation is not observable.